sanika30chandode/Noteit/README.md

 ## Future Scope :
-We are planning to improve this project by picking date in calendar and setting it as any special date, we would also like to bring new versions of drawing and reminder and also note!
+We are planning to improve this project by picking date in calendar and setting it as any special date, we would also like to bring new versions of drawing and reminder and also notes!

 ## Screenshots :